 I started talking to friends in the Down syndrome community.
 Did they know of any prevention programs that addressed the unique risk factors of our children?
 I discovered that parents worry about their child’s increased vulnerability to sexual abuse.
 However, they don’t know where to find information, especially for young children with developmental disabilities and developmental delays.

-After months of research, I began Worth the Conversation in order to equip parents and caregivers with practical information and skills to empower them to advocate and protect their child with special needs from sexual abuse.
+After months of research, I began Worth the Conversation in order to equip parents and caregivers with practical information and skills to empower them to advocate and protect their children with special needs from sexual abuse.

 Breaking the Silence About Sexual Abuse of Children With Special Needs